jtobin/jtobin.ca/README.md

-Personal website, built using Hakyll.
+Personal website, built with Hakyll.